OpenSlides/openslides-backend/docs/actions/account.json_upload.md

 ### User matching

 To decide whether to update an existing user with a row or to create a new one, the data is tried to match to the existing users analogously to the [`search_users` presenter](search_users.md#logic):
+- `member_number`, if given, is the preferred matching field.
+If there is a member_number and it fits a user, that user will be selected, otherwise:
 - If `username` is provided, it is only matched by username.
 All other data is ignored for the matching.
 If the username does not exist yet, a new user is created.
 If found add a new column with the Id to the data.
 - If `saml_id` is provided, it is only matched by saml_id.
 All other data is ignored for the matching.
 If the saml_id does not exist yet, a new user is created.
 If found add a new column with the Id to the data.
 - If `username` and `saml_id` are not provided, all of `first_name`, `last_name` and `email` must be provided instead.
 A user matches the row if all three fields are equal.
 In this case fill the `username` in data from db and a also add a column with the Id to data.
 If no user is found which matches the data, a new user is created and a username generated.